WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 WHEN

-Practices will start in early March and games will start in mid April.
-Expect two practices lasting 60 minutes each from March until games start in mid April.
+Practices will start in early March, and games will start in mid-April.
+Expect two practices lasting 60 minutes each from March until games start in mid-April.
 Once games start, expect 1-2 games a week and maybe 1 practice a week, all 60 minutes.
 The goal is 2 activities a week.
-Expect 12 games during the season with games ending around mid June.
+Expect 12 games during the season with games ending around mid to late June.

 WHERE